Genez-io/deployapps-landing-page/content/posts/implement_shopping_cart.md

 {{< /details >}}

-We will use `genezio` to help you scaffold the web app and deploy it to the cloud.
+We will use `DeployApps` to help you scaffold the web app and deploy it to the cloud.

 The result of this tutorial will be a web application that looks like this: